PR2EN1: Pointers

 Requirements

-• Create a new function or alter the existing one to find the locations of the minimum and maximum elements in the array in one go.
+• Create a new function to find the locations of the minimum and maximum elements in the array in one go.

 • The return type of this function must be void .